CristianDavideConte/universalSmoothScroll/docs/EasingFunctions.md

 <br/>

 # Included Easings
-Once imported, the [`universalsmoothscroll-ease-functions`](./Download.md) library will automatically declare and initialize _(in the global scope of your application)_ all the functions listed below. <br/>
-When invoked, each one of these functions will return a [`StepLengthCalculator`](./FAQ.md#q-what-is-a-steplengthcalculator-) that you can use to customize the easing of the scroll-animations on any axis of any container. <br/>
+This library contains functions that will return a valid [`stepLengthCalculators`](./FAQ.md#q-what-is-a-steplengthcalculator-) that you can use to customize the easing of your scroll-animations. <br/>

-In order to do that, just pass the returned [`StepLengthCalculator`](./FAQ.md#q-what-is-a-steplengthcalculator-) to either one of these methods:
+In order to do that, just pass the returned [`stepLengthCalculator`](./FAQ.md#q-what-is-a-steplengthcalculator-) to either one of these methods:
 * [`setXStepLengthCalculator`](./FunctionsAbout.md#setXStepLengthCalculatorFun) for the scroll-animations on the x-axis of your container.
 * [`setYStepLengthCalculator`](./FunctionsAbout.md#setYStepLengthCalculatorFun) for the scroll-animations on the y-axis of your container.
 * [`setStepLengthCalculator`](./FunctionsAbout.md#setStepLengthCalculatorFun) for the scroll-animations on both axes of your container.

 ### N.B.
-This library cannot be used without having imported the [`universalsmoothscroll-min.js`](./Download.md) script in your project first.
+This library cannot be used without having imported the [`universalsmoothscroll-min.js`](./Installation.md) script in your project first. <br/>
+Once imported, the [`universalsmoothscroll-ease-functions`](./Download.md) library will automatically declare and initialize _(in the global scope of your application)_ all the functions listed below. <br/>
 <br/>
 <br/>